Flair tops Canadian airlines with average number of complaints per 100 flights: CTA

 Between April 1, 2022 and March 31, 2023, Flair saw an average of 15.3 complaints per 100 flights according to the report published in late April.

-- Get the CTV News App now for breaking news alerts and all the top stories
+Back in March, Flair saw four of its leased planes seized because of overdue payments, causing hundreds of cancelled flights.

 Sunwing Airlines Inc. came second at 13.8 complaints per 100 flights, and Swoop Inc. was third at 13.2.

 Meanwhile, WestJet had 6.6 complaints per 100 flights, Air Canada had 4.3 and Air Transat averaged 3.3 complaints.

-Flair saw four of its leased planes seized in March because of overdue payments, causing hundreds of cancelled flights.

-John Gradek, a lecturer at McGill University's aviation management program, theorized that the debacle for Flair was a symptom of cash flow issues at the airline.
-He said Flair had overcommitted itself and passengers were complaining about issues related to compensation.

-This dealt a blow to the airline's reputation, he said.
-However, as demand has crept up, Gradek said Flair is charging higher fares and therefore is likely generating more revenue.

-"They're now able to address any compensation claims that are being made by passengers, whether it's for bags or whether it's for delayed flights or cancelled flights."

-As demand for air travel has soared in the wake of the COVID-19 pandemic, airlines have at times struggled to keep up and the past year has seen headlines about cancellations, delays and chaotic airports.
+As demand for air travel soars in the wake of the COVID-19 pandemic, airlines have at times struggled to keep up with the past year seeing headlines about cancellations, delays and packed, chaotic airports.

-According to the CTA, the average number of complaints was lower for all the major airlines for the first three-month period of its report from April to June 2022, with Air Canada seeing an average of one complaint per 100 flights, Flair seeing 9.3, Swoop seeing 6.7 and WestJet seeing 3.9.
+According to the CTA, the average number of complaints was lower for all the major airlines between April and June of last year, with Air Canada only seeing an average of one complaint per 100 flights, Flair seeing 9.3, Swoop seeing 6.7 and WestJet seeing 3.9.

-However, as the summer travel season began last year, the airlines tended to see complaints rise.
-During the peak July through September summer travel season last year, Swoop jumped to 18.5 complaints per 100 flights to have the highest of all airlines, while during the October through December stretch Sunwing was the worst with 20.7 complaints per 100 flights.
+However, as the year progressed the airlines tended to see complaint levels rise.

+During the peak July through September summer travel season, Swoop Inc. jumped to 18.5 complaints to have the highest of all airlines, while during the October through December stretch Sunwing Airlines Inc. was the worst with 20.7 complaints per 100 flights.

-Flair peaked at 20.9 between in the January to March 2023 period when it saw its planes seized, while WestJet also peaked at 10.7 during the same period.
+Flair peaked at 20.9 between January and March 2023 during the stretch it had the planes seized, while WestJet also peaked at 10.7 during the same period.
 Swoop and Air Canada both peaked between July and September last year, at 18.5 and 6.3, respectively.

-Sunwing's higher complaints levels over the winter likely stem from the disruptions the airline saw during that time period, Gradek said.

-The biggest airlines tended to have the highest number of total passenger complaints, even though the smaller ones are seeing higher averages per 100 flights.
-In the CTA's report for 2021-2022, Air Canada saw 3,245 complaints and WestJet had 3,288, while Flair had 239 and Sunwing 884.

 Air Canada and WestJet have also both seen recent turbulence, albeit after the CTA report's timeline.